BumblebeeBat/FlyingFox/docs/2_types_of_bonds.md

 It isn't enough money to accurately measure the opinion of the majority, so it doesn't accomplish (2) well.

 It is more money than is needed to be deleted in the case of double-sign.

-This money is locked up, we are losing value based on the interest rate.

 Locking up more than necessary is expensive.
 So it doesn't accomplish (1) well either.

 In flying fox we use the money in the channels for (2), because almost all the money is in channels.
 We make the validators give a safety deposit for (1), because we can make the safety deposit be the size we need.